Home » Soft & Flavorful Sourdough Hamburger Buns — Perfect for BBQs!

 Directions

-• Sift in the flour and salt, mixing until a shaggy dough forms.
+• Sift in the all-purpose flour and salt, mixing until a shaggy dough forms.

-• Incorporate the olive oil by hand or with a stand mixer, until it’s fully incorporated into the dough.
+• Mix in the olive oil by hand or with a stand mixer, until it’s fully incorporated into the dough.

 • Strengthen the Dough